Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 Does that mean the abuser should be blamed for your inconvenience?
 No, most of the time not because there is no reason to!
 You, user, holds all the power.
 Crying like a little baby about this topic will hand off that power to the abuser.
 You have to give the abuser a proverbial kick in the balls, or take your money and move elsewhere.
 When that kick is not an option, you complain to the platform maintainers to solve your issue.
-Because if it's *possible*, that means the platform/system is bugged and needs a *structural solution*!
+Because when it's *possible* to easily abuse, that means the platform/system is bugged and a *structural solution* needs to be applied!
-If even then there is no followup, you move, because that company and/or those people are not your partners.
+If even then there is no followup, you move.
+That company and/or those people are not your partners anymore.
 There is a limit to how much shit you can handle each day, and less shit provides more quality time.

 # Solutions